501 c3 Non-Profit

 Preparing for Hurricane Season

-The National Tropical Weather Conference is the nation’s forum for professional training in hurricane preparedness for broadcast meteorologists.
-The two day conference covers all major aspects of hurricane preparedness, forecasting and research, providing a unique opportunity to learn from top experts in tropical meteorology.
+The National Tropical Weather Conference is the nation’s forum for professional training in hurricane preparedness for media and business.
+The two day conference covers all major aspects of hurricane preparedness, providing a unique opportunity to learn from top experts in tropical meteorology.

 The setting for the conference is along the beach of South Padre Island, Texas the site of several hurricane landfalls including Beulah and Dolly.